 A new study revealed that the degenerative brain disease known as CTE was diagnosed in 99% of 111 deceased NFL players whose brains were donated for research.
 This staggering percentage has raised more concerns regarding the risks football players are exposed to even at a young age.
 MRI’s have been used to further study the link between football and the risk of traumatic head injuries.

 Fortunately, radiology can be used to research and diagnose sports injuries for future purposes.
 After any serious injury, diagnostic imaging is the first step to ensure athletes stay safe.
-With four football teams local to the Bay area, our team will be keeping an eye out for the biggest NFL match ups this 2017 season.
+With four football teams local to the Bay area, our team will be keeping an eye out for the biggest NFL matchups this season.